AdobeDocs/commerce-operations.en/help/installation/tutorials/uninstall-modules.md

 1. If you specify a media rollback file:

    a.
-Verifies the rollback destination locations are writable.
+Verifies that the rollback destination locations are writable.

    b.
 Deletes all files and directories under `pub/media`